 15 Years Experience by Professionals Who Understand Your Journey.

-Realizing the need for Effexor addiction treatment can take a person by surprise.
-Often, nothing is suspected until you forget a dose and suffer the cascade of withdrawals.
+Realizing the need for Effexor addiction treatment can bowl a person over completely.
+Often, nothing is suspected until the person forgets a dose and suffers a startling cascade of withdrawals.
 This might be the point where a person realizes how Effexor-dependent they have become.
-At that moment you may realize how much you have come to rely on it to carry out life’s ordinary daily functions.
+Only then, one realizes how much they have come to rely on it to carry out life’s ordinary daily functions.
 This antidepressant addiction may develop over a short or long period of time.
 Pharmacists, some researchers, and non-psychiatric practitioners have reported extensively on the adverse effects of abruptly stopping antidepressants as seen in the Medscape Journal of Medicine and the US Pharmacist Journal of Clinical Excellence.2,4 Other prescribers cling to the notion that antidepressants are perfectly safe, effective, and not addictive, and do not seem to observe, or perhaps are not inclined to report on the adverse effects of withdrawal.
-Alternative to Meds strongly cautions against abruptly stopping these same medications because the evidence is clear on the matter.1,3
+Alternative to Meds strongly cautions against abruptly stopping these same medications because the evidence of negative consequences of doing so is clear.1,3,24

-Where your own health is at stake, we highly recommend doing enough of your own research to conclude with confidence whether a treatment is safe and efficacious from your own perspective.
+Where your own health is at stake, we highly recommend doing enough of your own research to conclude with confidence whether Effexor addiction treatment could help you.

 Is Effexor (venlafaxine) an SNRI?

-Effexor is classed as an SNRI, or selective norepinephrine reuptake inhibitor, that is FDA approved to treat MDD.
-The time-release version, Effexor XR is FDA approved for the treatment of generalized anxiety disorder.
-Like all SNRIs, the drug is not FDA approved for persons under the age of 18 due to the increased risk of suicide.5
+Effexor is classed as an SNRI.
+This drug changes serotonin, (the “S”) and norepinephrine levels, (the “N”), in the CNS and brain.
+Effexor was FDA-approved to treat MDD in 1993.
+The time-release version, Effexor XR was FDA approved for the treatment of generalized anxiety disorder in 1997.
+Like all SNRIs, the drug is not FDA-approved for persons under the age of 18 due to the increased risk of suicide.5,22

 Holistic practitioners may observe that what’s wrong with this approach is that the drug is doing the “work,” not the person.
-Research published in the International Journal of Nursing Studies showed that positive results in patients’ depression were obtained from cognitive behavioral therapy, competitive memory training, problem-solving therapy, reminiscence group therapy, and other non-pharmacological treatments that the study reviewed.8
+Research published in the International Journal of Nursing Studies reported that positive and effective results in patients’ depression were obtained from non-pharmacological treatment.
+Both the patients and the professionals involved stated they preferred cognitive behavioral therapy, competitive memory training, problem-solving therapy, and reminiscence group therapy, over pharmacological treatments, the study reported.8

 In contrast, in medication-based treatment, it is the medication that is artificially influencing mood — not the person.
-Proponents of SNRI medication therapy encourage that a person relies on this drug to control their depression, balance out their moods, improve their general happiness and quality of life.
+Proponents of SNRI medication therapy hope that a person who relies on this drug to control their depression, balance out their moods, and improve their general happiness and quality of life will improve.

-But as Keks et al point out in an article published in the Australian Prescriber Journal, antidepressant drugs often lack adequate treatment response, and can even create unacceptable treatment outcomes.9 Even after multiple medication switching, with no other therapy, the person would soon return to their previous condition, or in some cases a worsened condition, due to the extremely harsh SNRI side effects and SNRI withdrawals.10-12
+But as Keks et al point out in an article published in the Australian Prescriber Journal, antidepressant drugs often lack adequate treatment response, and can even create unacceptable treatment outcomes.9 According to the research, even after multiple medication switching, with no other therapy, the person would soon return to their previous condition, or in some cases a worsened condition, due to the extremely harsh SNRI side effects and SNRI withdrawals.10-12

 Is It Possible to Find Peace and Happiness Without Medication?